 You'll also want to immediately reject a contractor who is willing to seal any part of your agreement with a good old-fashioned handshake.
 It's also best to avoid allowances when you can too, but these aren't necessarily huge red flags on their own.

 Allowances are prices your contractor quotes you for items you haven't picked out yet.
 You may, for example, have yet to decide which kitchen faucet you want.
 If you don't have a specific one picked out, your contractor may provide you with a cost estimate of the fixture on your bid.
 Unfortunately, the one you ultimately choose may cost far more than estimated.
 If an allowance is necessary, try to get a general idea of the cost of the styles and materials you like so your allowance matches the reality as closely as possible.

 Getting the Best Job Out of a Contractor

 Although not part of the interview process, there are little things you can do after you've hired a contractor to make the job go more smoothly.
 Make sure that kids and pets stay out of the way until the completion date.
 Roaming pets and kids can cause safety hazards your workers would prefer to avoid.

 Ready your home as well.
 Empty rooms where work is being done and pay attention to adjacent rooms.
 If a contractor is hanging cabinets on your kitchen wall, take down the pictures hanging on the other side so they don't fall.
 These little preparations can make the project go much more smoothly for all involved.

 Perhaps most importantly, remember to be kind.
-You should be kind simply because it's the right thing to do, of course, but a little extra niceness can grease the wheels of your remodel.
+You should be kind simply because it's the right thing to do, of course, but a little extra niceness can decrease potential conflicts and grease the wheels of your remodel.
 Greet the work crew in the morning when they come.
 Let the workers in your house use the bathroom.
 Bring them a cold bottle of water or lemonade on a hot day.
 Just generally being likable can make the construction crew feel good and may just encourage them to go the extra mile for you.